by Tea Master DANIELA CUBELIC

 switch to soup for dinner

 If you wake up feeling tired in the morning year-round (regardless of the time change), try switching to easy to digest foods at dinner.
 Pureed soup or soup broths provide highly digestible nutrients that are easy for your system to process.
-This simple shift to soup can be a game changer.
+This simple shift to soup can be a game changer & support a healthier digestion as well.

 Get inspired with more tips, techniques & recipes - watch & learn directly from Tea Master Daniela Cubelic in this captivating VIDEO SERIES.